rabbi204/mini-sales-system/README.md

 ## Mini Sales System

 This is a Mini Sales Web application by Laravel_8.
-This application is multilangual.
+This application is multilangual(Bangla and English).
 In this project, used PHP, MySQL, Ajax, Laravel.
 I have Developed Multi Login System for Admin and User.
 One for backend(Admin Dashboard) and another for Frontend(User Dashboard).

 #### Backend Dashboard Features(Admin Dashboard):